rebeccastewartarcherdx/receipt-processor/README.md

 A simple http service that will process and calculate points for a receipt.

 ## How to Run
 Clone the repo, then when in `receipt-processor`, run `go run .` in your terminal.
+This assumes you have go version 1.24 installed, this can be modified in `go.mod`.
 This will start the server at `localhost:6790`.
-Note this can be modified in `main.go`.
+Note this port can be modified in `main.go`.

 To run tests, run `go test ./...` in your terminal.